 Anime & Manga

 - Kate Kane, aka Batwoman, in her first appearance in the DCU series 52.
-She "has the kind of beauty that leaves you breathless," and she wears the hell out of that dress.
+She's described as having "the kind of beauty that leaves you breathless," while wearing a brilliantly-red dress.

 Films — Animated